-By the time World War II broke out, Gotland’s role had been made obsolete by improved aircraft performance: recon planes could easily reach any part of the Baltic covered by her aging Ospreys.
+By the time World War II broke out, Gotland’s role had been made obsolete by improved aircraft performance: land-based recon planes could easily reach any part of the Baltic covered by her aging Ospreys.
 Unable to obtain better seaplanes, the Swedes removed the ship’s catapult and aircraft-handling gear and rebuilt Gotland as a fairly poor anti-aircraft cruiser.
 After the war she became a training ship, serving until 1956.

 By the 1930’s, Sweden’s aging coast defense ships no longer dominated calculations of Baltic Sea naval power.
 The Swedes did little to modernize their forces until a sudden realization in the late 1930’s that war loomed on the horizon and the League of Nations would do nothing to prevent it.